 Problems associated with Rotala Rotundifolia

 Chlorosis and necrosis at leaf margins: This is a condition in which the plant’s leaves produce insufficient chlorophyll.
-Chlorophyll is very essential and responsible for the green coloration or leaves.
+Chlorophyll is very essential and responsible for the green coloration of leaves.
 When a plant is suffering from chlorosis, the leaves are pale, yellow or yellow-white in color.

-The major cause of this condition is lack of iron – which is actively involved in the formation of chlorophyll, nitrogen deficiency and high acidic (less than 5.0 pH) or alkalinic pH.
+The major cause of this condition is lack of iron – which is actively involved in the formation of chlorophyll, nitrogen deficiency, and high acidic (less than 5.0 pH) or alkalinic pH.
 To remedy this condition, dose plant with chelated iron and ensure that the optimal pH level is always maintained in the tank.

 Stunted growth: The plant will exhibit signs of stunting once the nitrates level is too low or when you do not dose enough trace elements.
 This condition also occurs when there is no or inadequate CO2.
 Remedy these inadequacies and tone up the light intensity as well, it will aid their recovery.

 Losing its lower leaves: It is a good sign that Rotala rotundifolia does not get enough light.
-Also, if planted too thick, the lower part suffers the lack of light and loses the leaves.
+Also, if planted too thick, the lower part suffers a lack of light and loses the leaves.

 Rotala Rotundifolia and Tankmates

 Rotala rotundifolia is easily compatible with most kinds of freshwater fish and other aquatic species because it is hardy and non-toxic.
-The plant is tough, durable and grows relatively fast, therefore, it cannot be totally eaten up by hostile fish species.
+The plant is tough, durable, and grows relatively fast, therefore, it cannot be totally eaten up by hostile fish species.

 Rotala rotundifolia is compatible with:

-- Shrimp (All varieties of Neocaridina (Red Cherry Shrimp, Blue Velvet Shrimp, Snowball shrimp, Black Rose, Orange Sakura, Green Jade, Rili Shrimp, etc) or Caridina species (for example, Crystal Red Shrimp, Caridina cf. babaulti, Blue Tiger Shrimp, etc.), Amano shrimp, Ghost shrimp, Bamboo shrimp, Vampire shrimp, ).
+- Shrimp (All varieties of Neocaridina (Red Cherry Shrimp, Blue Velvet Shrimp, Black Rose, Snowball shrimp, Orange Sakura, Green Jade, Rili Shrimp, etc) or Caridina species (for example, Crystal Red Shrimp, Caridina cf. babaulti, Blue Tiger Shrimp, etc.), Amano shrimp, Ghost shrimp, Bamboo shrimp, Vampire shrimp, ).
 Basically, you can keep any shrimp species with it.
 They will love it!